Matrix Completion Methods for Causal Panel Data Models: Introduction

-In this study we also draw on the econometric literature on factor models and interactive fixed effects, and the computer science and statistics literatures on matrix completion, to take an approach to imputing the missing potential outcomes that is different from the unconfoundedness and synthetic control approaches.
-In the literature on factor models and interactive effects (\citet{bai2002determining, bai2003inferential}) researchers model the observed outcome, in a balanced panel setting, as the sum of a linear function of covariates and an unobserved component that is a low rank matrix plus noise.
-Estimates are typically based on minimizing the sum of squared errors given the rank of the matrix of unobserved components, sometimes with the rank estimated. \citet{xu2017generalized} applies this to causal settings where a subset of units is treated from common period onward, so that the complete data methods for estimating the factors and factor loadings can be used.
-The matrix completion literature (\citet{candes2009exact, candes2010matrix, mazumder2010spectral}) focuses on imputing missing elements in a matrix assuming the complete matrix is the sum of a low rank matrix plus noise and the missingness is completely at random.
+In this study we draw on the econometric literature on factor models and interactive fixed effects, and the computer science and statistics literatures on matrix completion, to take an approach to imputing the missing potential outcomes that is different from the unconfoundedness and synthetic control approaches.
+In fact, we show that it can be viewed as nesting both.
+In the literature on factor models and interactive effects (\citet{bai2002determining, bai2003inferential}) researchers model the observed outcome as the sum of a linear function of covariates and an unobserved component that is a low rank matrix plus noise.
+Estimates are typically based on minimizing the sum of squared errors given the rank of the matrix of unobserved components, sometimes with the rank estimated. \citet{xu2017generalized} extends these ideas to causal settings where a subset of units is treated from a common period onward, so that complete data methods for estimating the factors and factor loadings can be exploited.
+The matrix completion literature (\citet{candes2009exact, candes2010matrix, mazumder2010spectral}) focuses on imputing missing elements in a matrix assuming that: $(i)$ the complete matrix is the sum of a low rank matrix plus noise and $(ii)$, the missingness is completely at random (except \cite{gamarnik2016note} that study a stylized rank one case).
 The rank of the matrix is implicitly determined by the regularization through the addition of a penalty term to the objective function.
 Especially with complex missing data patterns using the nuclear norm as the regularizer is attractive for computational reasons.